dojo/framework/docs/en/building/supplemental.md

 <!-- TODO I am not confident in what I am saying here.
 Under what conditions will duplication of common/shared resources occur?
 How do we avoid this?
 Can we define a bundle for common widgets?
 Should I talk about the [bundle analyzer](https://github.com/dojo/cli-build-app/blob/master/README.md#bundle-analyzer) -->

 Sometimes decisions made by the build tool or manually defined in `.dojorc` can create duplication of common resources shared by multiple bundles.
 Some of this is unavoidable.
-A good general rule of thumb for avoid duplication is to try to ensure that common code is at the outermost edges of your dependency tree.
+A good general rule of thumb for avoid duplication is to try to ensure that common code is at the outermost edges of an application's dependency tree.
 In other words, minimize dependencies as much as possible among shared code.
 If a significant amount of code may be shared among bundles (e.g. common widgets) consider bundling these assets together.

-# Assets
+# Static assets

 Many assets like CSS and images will be imported by modules and inlined automatically by the build process.
 However, sometimes it is necessary to serve static assets like the favicon or video files.